Marc Brackett

-Marc A. Brackett is a research psychologist and the Founding Director of the Yale Center for Emotional Intelligence and Professor in the Child Study Center at Yale University.
+Marc A. Brackett is an American research psychologist and writer.
+He is the founding director of the Yale Center for Emotional Intelligence, a professor in the Child Study Center at Yale University and the author of Permission to Feel and Dealing With Feeling: Use Your Emotions to Create the Life You Want.

-Biography
+Early life and education

+Brackett grew up in Northern New Jersey.
+His father was an air-conditioning salesman.
+Brackett was bulimic as a child and suffered sexual abuse as a child by a neighbor and as a result felt socially isolated.
+He earned his undergraduate degree at Rutgers University.
+Shortly before he was scheduled to take the GREs, his mother died.

 Brackett earned his Ph.D. in psychology from the University of New Hampshire in 2003, where he was supervised by emotional intelligence scholar John D. Mayer.
 He was a postdoctoral fellow at Yale University with Mayer's collaborator, Peter Salovey.
+In an effort to decrease and prevent online bullying, Brackett, himself bullied in school, worked with Facebook on large-scale research project to help other teens being bullied on the social platform.

 Academic career

 Brackett's research focuses on the role of emotional intelligence in learning, decision making, relationship quality, and mental health; the measurement of emotional intelligence; best practices for bringing emotional intelligence into schools and organizations; and the influences of emotional intelligence training on student and educator effectiveness, bullying prevention, and school climate.

-He is the author, co-author, and editor of over 125 scholarly publications and the developer of two university courses on emotional intelligence.
-His most recent book is Permission to Feel: Unlocking the Power of Emotions to Help Our Kids, Ourselves, and Our Society Thrive.
+He is the author, co-author, and editor of over 125 scholarly publications and the author of two books: Permission to Feel (2019) and Dealing With Feeling: Use Your Emotions to Create the Life You Want.